dgreene1/js-joda-usher/.github/ISSUE_TEMPLATE/-how-do-i-do-.md

 So before asking a question here, please ask it on StackOverflow instead or look in the JsJoda documentation.

 If however you feel that the documentation is unclear, you can ask the question below.
 But if I can find a link to the explanation in the JsJoda documentation I will be very sad.
+But if it really is due to the way this library works, we'll of course update the documentation.